ryanstraits/ryanstraits.github.io/_posts/2018-04-29-part-1-a-grown-up-body.md

 ### Finding Fitness

 I've always been pretty keen on working out and trying to at least maintain a healthy weight.
 I kept up pretty well with it through my twenties.
 There was safety in the routine of it.
 I also think I inherited an irrational--though maybe healthy?--fear of getting overweight.
 So, my thinking was that if I could just stay a step ahead, I'd be able to head off my metabolism before it completely dropped off the cliff.
-This really just meant that I flailed my arms and legs on an elliptical in my parents' basement roughly 3 times a week.
+This really just meant that I flailed my arms and legs on an elliptical in my parents' basement roughly three times a week.
 It worked for me only because I didn't _completely_ hate it.

 ![]({{ site.baseurl }}/assets/images/TourDeBBQ1.jpg "Cycling + BBQ")

 And then a revelation hit me in the summer of 2009 when a friend introduced to me the wild, wonderful world of cycling.
 Yes, I'm talking about Lycra bicycle shorts, clip-in pedals, carbon fiber frames, the whole bit.
-It was fun, if only because it was completely different than any other fitness strategy I had attempted previously.
+It was fun, if only because it was completely different from any other fitness strategy I had attempted previously.
 Frankly, I just _enjoyed_ it.

 I'm not much of a runner--or an athlete, for that matter--so the simplicity of biking was something I embraced wholeheartedly.
 It was something I was finally good at.
 I bought a decently nice bike and while at a shop getting "fit" for it, the trainer noted that I had a nice pedal stroke.
 A nice pedal stroke!
-Damn, I was _made_ for this.
+I was _made_ for this.

 So I went for it full speed and racked up a lot of miles in my first few years.
-I took a hiatus after moving from the Ohio's expansive countrysides to the congested suburban streets of Kansas City.
+I took a hiatus after moving from Ohio's expansive countrysides to the congested suburban streets of Kansas City.
 But then in 2011, I worked up the nerve and started wading through traffic and working my way back in to it.
 It was true love.
 I passed 2,000 miles on my bike in 2012 after nearly three seasons of riding.

 And then my daughter was born.